Quick start Guide

 Right panel: Analysis

-Right panel: Export
+Right panel: Data Export

 The Export tab allows you specify a name that will create a downloadable .zip file with all the data selected during data selection.
+In the Recent export tab you can view, download or archive the list of exports that you have made.